emmajanedrews/base-template/_posts/2017-06-08-a-bonus-tip-for-investing-in-real-estate.md

 {% include pullquote.html %}&nbsp;

 The last thing to keep in mind is that third parties are necessary.
-You need to have or use a third-party intermediary to handle the exchange on your behalf.
+You need to use a third-party intermediary to handle the exchange on your behalf.
 Remember, you cannot touch the money from the sale of the property going into the exchanged property.
 That has to be handled by a third-party intermediary.&nbsp;
 <br>&nbsp;
 <br>We have great resources to help you find that third-party and we can answer any other questions you might have about the 1031 exchange.
 Please don’t hesitate to give us a call or send us an email.
 We look forward to hearing from you!